TRossen89/Portfolio/README.md

 ## Tobias Rossen – Developer Portfolio

 Welcome to my project portfolio.
-This repository serves as an overview of a selected portion of the projects I’ve worked on — both personal and professional.
+This repository serves as an overview of a selected portion of the projects I’ve worked on — both personal, professional and school related.
 Some are still in progress, while others are complete or in use.

 Feel free to browse the ones available publicly.
 For any private projects, I’m happy to grant access upon request.